How to apply for postgraduate study

 This section of the form really gives you the chance to put yourself across as a well-rounded person and should give the reader a clearer picture of why you have applied for the course, what makes you a suitable candidate and what you hope to get out of it.
 End it with an upbeat conclusion, which leaves the reader with the impression that you will be a well-informed, keen and committed student with much to offer.

 If you are applying for a research degree, rather than a taught postgraduate course, you will usually be asked to include an outline research proposal as part of your application.
 It is important to discuss your research ideas with your intended supervisor at the university you are applying to, before writing this.
 It is also recommended that you seek advice from a member of the academic staff who currently teaches you, to gain his or her opinion on your proposal.

 Depending on the type of subject you are aiming to research, your application may need to include some or all of the following:

 - Why you wish to pursue this area of research

 - The methods of research proposed (e.g. survey, case studies)

 - A plan and a timetable of work

 There will probably be notes or guidelines produced to help you to complete the personal statement section of the application form, so do refer to these to make sure that you include all the information that is required.

 You will be asked to provide at least one academic reference from your undergraduate course.
 This will normally be from your personal tutor, head of department, or another academic who has sufficient knowledge of your ability and motivations.

-For further help with the application procedure of postgraduate courses you should book to see a Career Development Adviser by calling in to Careers or phoning 01274 234991.
+For further help with the application procedure of postgraduate courses you should book to see a Career Consultant by calling in to Careers or phoning 01274 234991.
 You might also find it useful to seek help from your personal tutor.